MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 ### App-only access via client credential with a certificate

-To use this method ensure that the certificate you are using is available before calling Connect-MgGraph.
+To use this method, ensure that the certificate you're using is available before calling Connect-MgGraph.
 For more info, see [Use app-only authentication with the Microsoft Graph PowerShell SDK](app-only.md).

 - Using certificate thumb print